 - 301.1 Every building hereafter erected or moved and every new principal use established shall have access to a public or private street. - 301.2 All structures shall be sited on lots in such manner to provide for safe and convenient access for servicing, fire protection, waste collection, off-street parking, and loading spaces.
-The erection of buildings without approved access shall not be permitted. - Access to lots containing single-family dwellings and farms shall be via driveways (see Section 303).
-Access to lots containing other uses shall be via access drives (see Section 300).
+The erection of buildings without approved access shall not be permitted. - 301.3 Access to lots containing single-family dwellings and farms shall be via driveways (see Section 303).
+Access to lots containing other uses shall be via an access drive, with that access drive conforming with the requirements for an access drive set forth in the Providence Township Subdivision and Land Development Ordinance.
+(Amended by Ordinance No. 22-01, 08/01/22)